kevinAtPolyu/project_workspace/README.md

-This is newly created file aiming at practising the use of github pull, edit master brach.
+This is newly created file aiming at practicing the use of github pull, edit master branch.
 2019-04-15
 Huang Kuang